twisted/pydoctor/docs/source/customize.rst

 Use a custom writer class
 -------------------------

-You can subclass the :py:class:`pydoctor.templatewriter.TemplateWriter` and pass your custom class dotted name with the following argument::
+You can subclass the :py:class:`pydoctor.templatewriter.TemplateWriter` (or the abstract super class :py:class:`pydoctor.templatewriter.IWriter`) and pass your custom class dotted name with the following argument::

-  --html-class=mylib._pydoctor.CustomTemplateWriter
+  --html-writer=mylib._pydoctor.CustomTemplateWriter

+The option is actually badly named because, theorically one could write a subclass of :py:class:`pydoctor.templatewriter.IWriter` (to be used alongside option ``--template-dir``) that would output Markdown, reStructuredText or JSON.

 .. warning:: Pydoctor does not have a stable API yet.
 Code customization is prone
     to break in future versions.